 With many options and plenty of room to work with, the Meade LX90 is a great choice for an Astronomy enthusiast and can be easily used by a family with children interested in stargazing.

-If you want your children to learn the ropes, this is a great scope to learn on.
-The great part is that with its advanced features, you won’t have to buy another telescope for a long time!
+If you want your children to learn the ropes, this is a great scope to learn.
+The great part is that you won’t have to buy another telescope for a long time with its advanced features!

 With its gorgeous design, its immense line of features, and its high-tech 30,223 pre-programmed object database, you’ll be able to get set up in a few hours and start making good use of those beautiful, clear nights by gazing at some of the most beautiful celestial objects you’ve ever seen!

 - Clear, accurate, well-designed scope

 - Alignment takes a while;